Ridesharing company Ola snatches market share, claims second spot for market dominance

 Ola New Zealand country manager Brian Dewil would not share figures on how many active riders Ola had but said the company had exceeded expectations of where it would be at after operating in the New Zealand market for six months.

-"What has been very exciting for us is the number of drivers who have been interested with Ola.
-We've had 7000 drivers sign up so far, of that 5500 are actively driving with us," Dewil said.
+"What has been very exciting for us is the number of drivers who have been interested in Ola.
+We've had 7000 drivers sign up so far, of that 5500 are actively driving," Dewil said.

 Ola says total rides combined have resulted in close to two million kilometres travelled and that it has user growth of around 50 per cent week on week.